6 Hours / 6 CEs

 This on-demand professional training program on AI & Innovation in Counselor Education: A CEDL Deep Dive is presented by Drs.
 C. Sheperis, Vogal, Simmons, Cocker, D. Sheperis, Fulmner, Jencius, Scherer, Lainas, and Randolph.

 Artificial Intelligence (AI) is rapidly transforming the landscape of counselor education, supervision, and clinical practice.
 This on-demand program provides a comprehensive exploration of AI’s current and potential applications across the counselor education continuum—from classroom instruction and clinical supervision to ethical decision-making and professional guidelines.
 Participants will gain foundational knowledge about AI tools such as chatbots, predictive analytics, and virtual reality, as well as their implications for teaching, learning, and practice.
 Each session offers a blend of expert-led discussions, real-world applications, and interactive learning to guide educators in thoughtfully integrating AI into their pedagogical and clinical practices.
 Special focus is given to ethical and cultural considerations, including privacy, consent, bias, and academic integrity.
 The program equips counselor educators with strategies for enhancing writing instruction, promoting critical AI literacy, and supporting diverse learners.
-Attendees will examine ACA task force recommendations and anticipate the next wave of AI developments.
+Attendees will examine the ACA task force recommendations and anticipate the next wave of AI developments.
 Practical takeaways and case-based examples ensure the content is immediately applicable and relevant.
 Whether you're new to AI or ready to refine your digital competencies, this program offers essential guidance for the future of counselor education.

 Learning Objectives